Hristo Ivanov (politician)

 Hristo Lyubomirov Ivanov (Христо Любомиров Иванов, born 13 September 1974) is a Bulgarian politician who served as Member of the National Assembly from 2021 to 2024.
-A member of the Yes, Bulgaria! party, which he founded and led from 2017 to 2024, he previously served as Minister of Justice from 2014 to 2015 and briefly as Deputy Prime Minister in 2014.
+A member of the Yes, Bulgaria!
+(DaB!) party, which he founded and led from 2017 to 2024, he previously served as Minister of Justice from 2014 to 2015 and briefly as Deputy Prime Minister in 2014.

 Education

 Ivanov has a Master of Laws (LL.M.) degree from the University of Sofia (St. Kliment Ohridski).
 He has specialized in US National Security Law and Judicial Appointments Procedures at the American University's Washington College of Law through the Fulbright/Hubert Humphrey Fellowship Program.

 Family

 His mother, Maria Boikikeva was born in Moscow and was a member of the Communist party, from which she was later suspended due to her support for Václav Havel.
 His father was a civil engineer.
 A political emigrant from Bulgaria to Germany, his grandfather, Nedyalko Boikikev, was convicted of organizing an exhibition "White Terror in Bulgaria" (September Uprising).